TeleAI-mcp/mini-code-reviewer-gdbj/README.md

-# mini-code-reviewer-gdbj
+# Mini Code Reviewer Gdbj

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.